Top technology at new Sparta SWEF keeps commercial truck traffic moving safely

 “Give them time to react to whatever it is that they’re dealing with,” says Tweedy.
 There may be an incident up ahead that they are trying to navigate.
 Or maybe they are passing that slower right-lane traffic and just need another minute to complete the pass so they can safely move right.”

-The best way to manage in these circumstances—as is the case with any driving—is through good judgement.
+The best way to manage in these circumstances—as is the case with any driving—is through good judgment.
 Minimize impulse, be patient, allow extra time and distance, and remain aware of what is happening around you and especially what is coming ahead.

 “We want people to err on the side of caution,” says Tweedy.
 “Unless there is reason to be in that left lane, slower drivers should be in the right lane so faster traffic can pass on the left.
 And if you are driving faster and come upon a slower left lane driver be patient and avoid aggressive driving.”
 Abrupt lane changes, Tweedy says, can cause other drivers to tap their brakes, which creates an “accordion effect.”
 This is where traffic progressively comes to a sudden stop and if drivers are not watching far enough ahead and anticipating the slowdown crashes can occur.